-- The school is a one form entry Infant school with 62 pupils on roll which places the school in quintile 5 (0-20%) for school numbers.
-The pupil admission number is 25. - We currently have 39 boys and 23 girls on roll. - The ethnic make-up of the pupils registered at the school is predominantly white British (69.6%) compared to 65.5% nationally.
-The school has 9 out of 17 possible ethnic groups, including Pakistani (7%), Indian (7%), and a minority from other backgrounds including European.
-Asian and mixed heritage. - The percentage of pupils with Special Educational Needs is 8.9% which is below the National Average of 12.6%, placing the school in the 4th quintile (20-40%).
-The percentage of pupils with an EHC Plan is 3.6% which is above the National Average of 1.6%, placing the school in the 1st Quintile. - Free School Meals eligibility is 2% compared to 23% nationally. - We have no children for whom their first language is other than English compared to 21% nationally. - We have 1 pupil with a disability on roll. - Staff make up is as follows: Male 1 and Female 13. - The Governing Body is made up of 1 Male and 8 Female governors. - The school is physically accessible but there are no disabled toilet facilities.
+- The school is a one form entry Infant school with 66 pupils on roll which places the school in quintile 5 (0-20%) for school numbers.
+The pupil admission number is 25. - We currently have 48.5% boys and 51.5% girls on roll. - The ethnic make-up of the pupils registered at the school is predominantly white British (48.5%).
+The school has 12 out of 17 possible ethnic groups, including Indian (18.5%), White Asian (11.4%), Any Other White (5.7%), Pakistani (4.2%) and a minority from other backgrounds including European, Asian and mixed heritage.
+The ethnic diversity of the school has increased over the past 12 months, with a greater number of ethnic groups now represented (+3 groups) and a greater proportion of pupils from minority ethnic backgrounds (+21.1% minority ethnic backgrounds). - The percentage of pupils with Special Educational Needs is 7.1% which is below the National Average of 12.6%, placing the school in the 4th quintile (20-40%).
+The percentage of pupils with an EHC Plan is 0% which is below the National Average of 1.6%, placing the school in the 5th Quintile. - Free School Meals eligibility is 3% compared to 23% nationally. - We have 1.4% children for whom their first language is other than English compared to 21% nationally. - We have no pupils with a disability on roll. - Staff make up is as follows: Male 1 and Female 13. - The Governing Body is made up of 2 Male and 6 Female governors.
+We currently have one governor - The school is physically accessible but there are no disabled toilet facilities.